The EBI Integrity Advantage

 Responsible Record Retrieval and Electronic Data Usage

 The use of screen-scraping, web harvesting, or electronic court direct methods has become a popular trend in the screening industry for some firms that continue to look for ways to cut costs and deliver information quickly with no regard to quality, integrity, or compliance.
-These electronic processes are plagued with inaccuracies and drawbacks in several ways as an electronic system does not have the ability to discern what the full scope of the information being reported should be, thus causing information gaps on certain types of crimes, inaccuracies in data being searched and reported, and missing dispositions or case identifiers and potential name variations to name a few, which leaves the information harvested virtually useless and non-FCRA compliant.
+These electronic processes are plagued with drawbacks in several ways as an electronic system does not have the ability to discern what the full scope of the information being reported should be, thus causing information gaps on certain types of crimes, inaccuracies in data being searched and reported, and missing dispositions or case identifiers and potential name variations to name a few, which leaves the information harvested virtually useless and non-FCRA compliant.

 For example, many jurisdictions vary on how far back criminal records are stored, the charge levels accessed, and current case documentation.
 In some cases, the information available is not updated for several months.
 Subject identifiers are limited in many court jurisdictions as they have been removed due to concerns of identity theft, which leaves companies that use scraping methodology with virtually useless and incomplete information.
 In addition, there is limited or no ability to discern from common or like names and name variations, which will result in the loss of capturing critical criminal information that can only be researched and determined by human review.

-We believe that criminal records databases are valuable sources of information if they are used in a responsible and legally compliant manner.
-We are concerned that these practices do not appropriately protect your applicants from avoidable harm.
+We believe that criminal record databases are valuable sources of information if they are used in a responsible and legally compliant manner.
+We are concerned that these practices do not appropriately protect your applicants from avoidable harm by reporting misinformation.
 In addition, employers are placed at increased risk of litigation and public relations problems when their background screening partners employ these practices.